-Kohn, Swift & Graf represents businesses injured by trade secrets theft.
-Trade secrets are confidential, sensitive, and / or proprietary information that give a business a competitive advantage by being known only to the business’s insiders.
+Kohn Swift represents businesses injured by trade secrets theft.
+Trade secrets are confidential, sensitive, and/or proprietary information that give a business a competitive advantage by being known only to the business’s insiders.
 Theft or misappropriation of a business’s trade secrets is actionable under state and federal law.

 Trade secrets can be among a business’s most valuable assets.
 They may include, among other things: